* Nuns appear at thanksgiving service in Damascus

 Witnesses said the captives were released just over the border in Lebanon on Sunday before returning to Syria via another route under government control.
 (ID:nL6N0M60NP)

-Activists said Syrian government authorities released 15 women activists who had been held on terrorism charges at the sprawling Adra prison on the outskirts of Damascus.
+Activists said the authorities released 15 women activists who had been held on terrorism charges at the sprawling Adra prison on the outskirts of Damascus.

 Anwar al-Bunni, a prominent human rights lawyer in Damascus whose family was representing some of the women, said one of them had been serving a 20-year sentence.